Huntervelasco/Task-Manager/README.md

 ## Functionality

 This is a task manager that allows you to create, visualize, edit and complete or delete tasks.
-This tasks are saved on a JSON file to keep the information even after closing the program.
+Tasks are saved on a JSON file to keep the information even after closing the program.
 ---
 ## Characteristics
 - Visualize tasks